nrokh/RTmocapFB/README.md

 # Real-time Motion Capture Feedback
 To do:
-* GG battery life testing
-* GG battery status implementation
-* finalize recruitment emails and poster
-* get survey questions approved by kjk
-* order the new Vicon cameras
-* get a laptop/ ipad to use for participant surveys

 Changes after pilot testing:
 * catch trials at 40 steps (20 on right side) (maybe centered at halfway point)